 Hayward Police Department’s Crime Prevention Unit:

 Become a member and join a special group of residents, like yourself, who care about their neighborhoods.
 Their enthusiasm and dedication make the philosophy of “Neighbors knowing and helping neighbors” a reality.

 Participate in Neighborhood Watch meetings, community events, Car-A-Vans, and block parties.

-Member privileges include the HNA newsletter, voting rights, a city/police resource list and a window decal.
+Member privileges may include the HNA newsletter, voting rights, a city/police resource list, and a window decal.

 Neighborhood Watch is the most successful crime prevention program ever offered!
 By working with your neighbors and the police department, you can help fight crime in our community the most effective way—before it begins!